amphp/amphp.github.io/docs/aerys/classes/client.md

 ## `$parserEmitLock`

-A boolean available for use by a [`HttpDriver`](httpdriver.html) instance (to regulate parser halts and avoid resuming already active Generators).
+A boolean available for use by an [`HttpDriver`](httpdriver.html) instance (to regulate parser halts and avoid resuming already active Generators).

 ## `$allowsPush`